mariomac/pipes/tutorial/README.md

 receive the information, or an output channel to forward the information, or both.
 The input and output channels don't have to be of the same type.

-Depending of the position of the node of each node in the pipeline or graph of nodes, there are three types of nodes:
+Depending on the position of the node of each node in the pipeline or graph of nodes, there are three types of nodes:

 **Start** nodes read or generate the data to be submitted to the pipeline.